|First Name:||Quazi Mohd Mahtab-uz|

 Key Duties and Responsibilities

-• Module Coordinator: AC4012 [Contemporary Issues in Urban Design & Development]
+AC4012 [Contemporary Issues in Urban Design & Development];

-• Doctor of Philosophy, The University of Hong Kong (2000)
+- Doctor of Philosophy, The University of Hong Kong, Hong Kong (2000)

-• Masters of Urban Design, The University of Hong Kong (1993)
+- Masters of Urban Design, The University of Hong Kong, Hong Kong (1993)

-• Bachelor of Architecture, Bangladesh University of Engineering & Technology (1989)
+- Bachelor of Architecture, Bangladesh University of Engineering & Technology, Dhaka (1989)

 Research Interests / Professional Background

-Dr Zaman served as an External Examiner for Masters Dissertation for the School of Architecture at Auckland University, New Zealand during 2002-2005.
+Dr Zaman served as an External Examiner of Masters Dissertations for the School of Architecture at Auckland University, New Zealand during 2002-2005.
 Besides his teaching career, he has extensive architectural and urban design consultancy experience in Hong Kong and Bangladesh, notably New Town prototyping and large scale residential projects deriving from urban analysis.
-He also possesses expertise in high-skilled hand sketches in presenting urban design and architectural ideas.
+He also possesses expertise in high-skilled hand sketches presenting urban design and architectural ideas.

 Additional Information / Media work / Funding